plone/plone.app.robotframework/docs/source/happy.rst

    layers and set them up in the required order.

 Write the first test
 --------------------

 Robot tests are written in test suites, which are plain text files, usually ending with ``.robot`` (and older ones with ``.txt``).

-The first test can be written anywhere in the filestystem.
+The first test can be written anywhere in the filesystem.

 For example, a ``test_hello.robot``::